 Chinese mainland reports 24 new COVID-19 cases

-The Chinese mainland on Thursday reported nine new locally transmitted COVID-19 cases in Guangdong Province, the National Health Commission said in its daily report on Friday.
+The Chinese mainland on Friday reported 11 new locally transmitted COVID-19 cases, which were all in Guangdong Province, the National Health Commission said in its daily report on Saturday.

-The same day also saw 15 new imported cases on the mainland.
-Of them, five were reported in Shanghai, two each in Guangdong, Sichuan and Yunnan, and one each in Beijing, Inner Mongolia, Zhejiang and Shaanxi.
+The same day also saw 13 new imported cases on the mainland.
+Of them, five were reported in Guangdong, three in Fujian, two in Beijing, and one each in Shanghai, Sichuan and Yunnan.

-No new suspected cases or new deaths related to COVID-19 were reported on Thursday, it added.
+One new suspected case arriving from outside the mainland was reported in Shanghai.
+No new deaths related to the disease were reported.